metatypedev/ghjk/README.md

 ### Ports

 TBD: this feature is in development.
 Look in the [kitchen sink](./examples/kitchen/ghjk.ts) for what's currently implemented.

 ### Tasks

-TBD: this feature is still in development.Look in the [tasks example](./examples/tasks/ghjk.ts) for what's currently implemented.
+TBD: this feature is still in development.
+Look in the [tasks example](./examples/tasks/ghjk.ts) for what's currently implemented.

 #### Anonymous tasks

 Tasks that aren't give names cannot be invoked from the CLI.
 They can be useful for tasks that are meant to be common dependencies of other tasks.

 ### `hack.ts`